 RAF Cosford Air Show

 The RAF Cosford Airshow used to be the second biggest of the RAF airshows after Waddington.
-After 2014, in the absence of the Waddington Airshow, it became the king.
+After 2014, in the absence of the Waddington Airshow, it became not only the main, but the only, airshow directly organised and managed by the RAF.
+The new airshow at RAF Scampton, launched in 2017, although on an RAF base, it is organised by the RAF Charitable Trust (RAFCT), not the RAF.

 Airshows at RAF Cosford are themed and the static, ground and flying displays follow those themes.
-In 2017 the key operational theme will be ‘Battlefield Support’.
-The show will showcase aircraft that play an important role in times of conflict.
+In 2018 the show will be a tribute to the RAF in its 100th year.

 |Due to fly (tap / hover over icon for more detail)|